Join Sacred Heart Strings!

 The group will join community celebrations, serenade residents of local elder facilities, and play for family and friends throughout the year.

 Photocopying copyrighted music is illegal.
 Please do not share music by photocopying.
 The Sacred Heart Strings Program is committed to obtaining only properly licensed music for practice and performance.

 Students: $75 per trimester with a 1-year commitment

 Adults: $100 per trimester with a 1-year commitment

-Once students purchase their own private instrument, a discount of $25 per trimester is offered.
+Once a player purchases their own private instrument, a discount of $25 per trimester is offered.
+Scholarships are available.

 Which instrument should I choose?

 Perhaps you want to follow in Great Uncle George’s footsteps and choose the violin.
 Maybe you enjoy the deep, bass tones of the cello during Mass.
 Are you a trailblazer and want to do something just a little different, choosing the viola?
 Choosing an instrument takes some listening, some thought, and a commitment.
 Whether you take your time or know immediately which instrument is for you, your selection, coupled with a commitment to stick with it, can bring you a lifetime of joy.

 Playing an instrument all through elementary and high school demonstrates tenacity and dedication, something that stands out in the college application process.
 Playing an instrument in college can earn scholarship funds, even if you aren’t a music major: college orchestras always need instrumentalists.
 Teaching your instrument to others can earn a few dollars during high school, college and beyond.